colossalchicken/ink.js/documentation.md

     layerList = [ "cow" , cat ]

-> Note: The characters can be listed as a string or variable.
-If a variable is provided, it will autlomatically be changed to a string.
+> Note: The entities can be listed as a string or variable.
+If a variable is provided, it will automatically be changed to a string.

 <br>